-SASS provides a 24 hour crisis response and information/support service in southern Tasmania.
-We can provide information about a range of options, including:
+SASS provides a 24 hour crisis response and information/support service which can be accessed by telephoning 1800 MYSUPPORT (1800 697 877).

 We can assist you in understanding your options and offer supports along the way.
 It all starts with that phone call, seeking help or advice.

-- having a forensic medical examination and/or medical checkup;
+- coordinating a forensic medical examination and/or seeking support for medical checkup;

 Other services available are:

 The 24 hour contact number for SASS’s crisis response service is 1800 MYSUPPORT (1800 697 877).
-This number is state-wide and will automatically direct you to your nearest support service.
+This number is state-wide and will be answered by our after hours paging service, who connect you to our on call counsellor to respond.

 - crisis counselling by phone for survivors (and family members, friends, other support people) who are distressed, anxious, or experiencing trauma symptoms as a result of recent or historical sexual violence; and